JacobKnox/100DaysOfCode/log.md

 # 100 Days Of Code

+Break Days (mainly so I know how many to add to the end): 1

 ## Day 1 - February 1st, 2023
 &emsp;&emsp;I coded for around 30 minutes from 11:45 AM to 12:15 PM EST and pushed changes to my Discord bot changing the !pnwraw and !pnwmanu resources to default to "all" which returns statistics about all raw/manu resources.
 [Commit](https://github.com/JacobKnox/Personal-Discord-Bot/commit/61af30bed1bdaee05734e8b51f82c3312b381bdf)